tutek1/DTLabs/07_Animation&Physics/lab07.md

 **Open** the `player_controller_3D.gd` script and find the function `_animation_tree_update()` (should be around line 168).
 This function will be responsible for setting all the **animation blend values**.

 #### Blending the falling animation
 Let's start with the `FallBlend`.
 We want the falling animation to play only when the `velocity.y` of our player is lower than `0`.
 The animation should also not play **as strongly** when the player starts to fall.
 That will be done by multiplying the force by some small number, for example, around `0.1`.
-This is the code for the `FallBlend`:
+This is the code to calculate and set the `FallBlend`:

 ```GDScript
 # Blend amount Fall